pkmlp/mongodbPlayground/ShardingReplicationDocker_V2/README.md

+## work in progress - authentication does not work (permission denied for keyfile)

 :whale: docker-compose stack that allows you to turn on a full MongoDB sharded cluster with the following components :

  * configserver replicaset: 3x mongod with configsrv enabled